chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/strings.md

 Use `$` for interpolated strings: `interpolationExpression,alignment:formatString`

-## Interpolated Strings with Newlines
+## interpolated strings with newlines
 > [!IMPORTANT]
 > Availability: C# 11: Newlines are permitted in string interpolations.